EtherCS/DAGFrontrunning-artifact/claims/claim1/claim.md

 ### Evaluate Bullshark

 Then, we evaluate the attack in Bullshark.
-In a new terminal window, under this directory, execute:
+In a new terminal window, navigate to the same directory (i.e.,`./claims/claim1` of the main branch), execute:

 ```bash
 bash run_bullshark.sh